 Section 3.02.04.
 Extension or Enlargement.
 A nonconforming use shall not be enlarged, extended, converted, reconstructed, or structurally altered unless such use is changed to a use permitted in the district in which the premise is located.

 Section 3.02.05.
 Restoration After Damage.
-When the use of a building is nonconforming as defined by this ordinance and such a building is damaged by a fire, explosion, act of God, or the public enemy to the extent of more than sixty (60) percent of its fair market value, it shall not be restored except in conformity with the provisions of the district in which the building is located.
+When the use of a building is nonconforming as defined by this ordinance and such a building is damaged by a fire, explosion, act of God, or the public enemy to the extent of more than sixty (60) percent of its assessed value, it shall not be restored except in conformity with the provisions of the district in which the building is located.

 Section 3.02.06.
 Repairs and Maintenance.
 On any nonconforming structure or portion of a structure containing a nonconforming use, work may be done on ordinary repairs, or on repairs or replacement of non-bearing walls, fixtures, wiring, or plumbing, provided that the nonconformity of the structure shall not be increased.